 Madison in the Sixties.
 The third week of June

-1961— With civil rights activists from the UW among the Freedom Riders risking life and liberty to integrate interstate bus travel, about 150 supporters of the Student Council on Civil Rights rally on the library mall then march to the Capitol.
+1961— While civil rights activists from the UW risk life and liberty traveling through the Deep South as Freedom Riders seeking to integrate interstate bus travel, about 150 supporters of the Student Council on Civil Rights rally on the library mall then march to the Capitol.
 They want Governor Gaylord Nelson to petition Mississippi governor Ross Barnett to release former UW student James Wahlstrom and other Freedom Riders jailed in his state.
 Nelson is away at a conference, but an aide to the liberal Democrat tells the group the governor agrees with them and condemns the arrests.
 But the Daily Cardinal is not impressed by what it calls a “harmless, and purposeless parade,” and editorializes that “Perhaps someday someone will really do what needs to be done instead of remaining content with childish publicity stunts.”[i]

 1962—An overflow crowd at St. Raphael’s Cathedral celebrates a high pontifical mass for the fiftieth anniversary of the ordination of the founding bishop of the Madison Diocese, the Most Reverend William P. O’Connor.
 The sacerdotal jubilee brings together the greatest array of Catholic prelates Madison has ever seen, including four cardinals, and is televised from the historic 1866 cathedral a block from the Capitol.[ii]

 1964 —Slugging centerfielder Rick Reichardt, a UW junior from Stevens Point, ends a baseball bidding war and signs with the Los Angeles Angels for an astronomical $205,000 — twice what future Hall of Famer Willie Mays is making.
 The sum so stuns Major League Baseball that the league starts an amateur draft, making Reichardt the last of the baseball “bonus babies.”[iii]